 The UK left the EU on 31 January 2020 with a Withdrawal Agreement.
 It has entered a transition period which is due to operate until 31 December 2020.
 During the transition period, EU law will continue to apply in the UK.
 Find out what this means for the FCA, firms and consumers.
 The information on this page is based on the position at exit day (31 January 2020).
 We will provide more information, and updates about our expectations of firms, as it becomes available.

 During the transition period, EU law continues to apply in the UK.
 New EU legislation that takes effect before the end of the transition period will also apply to the UK.

 The UK and the EU have indicated, in a Political Declaration, that they intend to reach agreement on the future relationship between the UK and the EU by the end of 2020.
-The Political Declaration also states that the UK and the EU will seek to conclude equivalence assessments by the end of June 2020.
 The UK government has indicated it does not intend to extend the transition period.

 What this means for the FCA

 We will be working hard to ensure that we and the UK financial services sector are prepared for the end of the transition period.
 This includes continuing to engage with the UK government and other UK regulators.